msalemor/azure-appservice-vs-as/README.md

 ## 2.0 - App Service features

-- Always gets a public IP
+- Always gets a public IP (that can change unless and IP SSL certificate is deployed)
 - The DNS name but the IP can change on
   - IP can be fixed if an IP SSL certificate is deployed
 - Premium plans have netwrok integration allowing access to resources on vnets